Home Depot reports over 6% rise in same-store sales

-(Reuters) - Home Depot Inc (HD.N) reported a 6.4% rise in quarterly same-store sales on Tuesday, as the COVID-19 pandemic caused a surge in demand for cleaning supplies and masks at the home improvement chain’s stores.
+May 19 (Reuters) - Home Depot Inc reported a 6.4% rise in quarterly same-store sales on Tuesday, as the COVID-19 pandemic caused a surge in demand for cleaning supplies and masks at the home improvement chain’s stores.

 Home Depot also scrapped its full-year outlook.